 Our Promise staff consists of a host of specialists committed to helping our youth succeed, including talented, trained teachers, teaching assistants, literacy and math coaches, special education coordinators, guidance counselors, social workers, tutors, and Student Advocates, who work with students one-on-one, oversee their individual academic cases, and provide a crucial bridge between parents, teachers, and other stakeholders.
 Engaging parents—a child’s “first teacher”—is key and our staff make every effort to keep our caregivers involved through regular meetings, group workshops, and a staunch open-door policy.

 Central Harlem is a community long plagued by failing schools.
 At Promise Academy, we do whatever it takes to get education right for every child, every time.
-In 2013, 98% of the Promise Academy I seniors were accepted to college and received nearly $1 million in scholarships.
+In 2016, 98% of our Promise Academy I seniors were accepted to college.

 The success of our students has also attracted the attention of experts nationwide.
 Harvard economist Dr. Roland Fryer and Dr. Will Dobbie at Princeton have conducted a number of important studies comparing Promise Academy students to their peers who entered, but were not selected in the admission lottery.
 In one widely-discussed, peer-reviewed paper they concluded that our Promise middle-school students had successfully closed the black-white achievement gap in math and narrowed the gap by half in English.
 Their most recent study found that our students have a stronger tendency to avoid risky behaviors.
 Girls at Promise demonstrated a 59% lower teen pregnancy rate and the incarceration rate among boys had been lowered by “essentially 100%.”